imjoy-team/ImJoy/docs/i2k_tutorial.md

 ### Connect your image viewer to the Python plugin

-In addition to ITK/VTK Viewer, Vizarr and Kaibu, we can also connect the image viewer we build in the previous sections to the Python plugin.
+In addition to ITK/VTK Viewer, Vizarr and Kaibu, we can also connect the image viewer from the previous sections to the Python plugin.

-?> In this setup, there will be the UI plugin and the compute plugin.
-In general, there are two ways to connect the two parts: 1) You can do like the example above, first instantiate the UI plugin from the compute plugin with `api.createWindow(...)`, then interact with the returned viewer object; 2) Or you can directly start the UI plugin, then you can do `api.getPlugin()` to get the api provided by the compute plugin.
+?> In this configuration, we have two plugins: the UI plugin and the compute plugin.
+In general, there are two ways to connect them: 1) You can do like the example above, first instantiate the UI plugin from the compute plugin with `api.createWindow(...)`, then interact with the returned viewer object; 2) Or you can directly start the UI plugin, then you can do `api.getPlugin()` to get the api provided by the compute plugin.
 It will depend on the actual need of your application, but we recommended way the first one for Python plugins because it make it easier to debug in Jupyter notebooks.

 In this tutorial, let's adjust the our image viewer so we can provide some API functions to allow the Python plugin to interact with.